 - Boating accidents: Boating accidents could be caused by other boaters or even a malfunctioning boat.
 If the accident is caused by another person or a malfunctioning boat that has been well maintained, you may be able to file a Wrongful Death Claim.

 - Defective drugs: Drugs are strictly controlled by the federal government.
 They must be properly labeled and properly stored.
-A drug may be labeled improperly for dosage or type.
-You may also be taking a drug that is found to cause cancer or another disease, or that may cause other issues that ultimately lead to death.
+For example, a drug may be labeled improperly for dosage or type.
+Alternatively, your loved one may have taken a drug that is found to cause cancer or another disease, or that may cause other issues that ultimately lead to death.
 If a drug was the cause of a loved one’s death, you may be entitled to compensation under the Wrongful Death Act.

 - Workplace accidents: Many types of accidents could happen at work, especially in industries that use heavy equipment or require you to climb poles or go into underground tunnels.
 If your loved one’s employer does not provide the proper safety equipment or provides defective safety equipment, you may be entitled to compensation under the Wrongful Death Act.
 Also, if your loved one was “encouraged” to be unsafe, such as driving a delivery vehicle while tired or under the influence of prescription drugs, you may be entitled to compensation.

 - Medical malpractice: Many things could go wrong in a medical setting.
 From a misdiagnosis or non-diagnosis to errors during surgery, medical personnel are liable for their actions and inactions.
-A medical provider may prescribe the wrong drug or the wrong dosage.
-A provider could perform unnecessary surgery or even amputate the wrong limb.
+For instance, a medical provider may prescribe the wrong drug or the wrong dosage, perform unnecessary surgery, or even amputate the wrong limb.

-A wrongful death claim may be brought against someone in any type of accident if the defendant caused the accident because of grossly negligent behavior or if the defendant intended on injuring the decedent.
+A wrongful death claim may be brought against someone in any type of accident if the defendant caused it because of grossly negligent behavior or if they intended on injuring the decedent.

 Damages Available Under Florida’s Wrongful Death Act